Van Gogh Museum Highlights & Tips for Visiting blog post was first published on Culture Tourist on 3 July 2020 and updated on 13 June 2023.

 How much time should you spend in the Van Gogh Museum?

 Two hours should be enough to see all the highlights at the Van Gogh Museum in Amsterdam.
 It has four floors, and although they are not too large, you’ll need some time to walk around.

 However, if you’d like to explore it at a slower pace and visit a temporary exhibition, too, you should reserve around three hours for your visit.

 TIP: Van Gogh Museum is wheelchair-friendly.
-There is a large elevator in it, and you can get around it without a problem.
+A large elevator is in it, and you can get around the museum without a problem.

 Is Starry Night at the Van Gogh Museum in Amsterdam?

 No, Starry Night is not at the Van Gogh Museum in Amsterdam.
 It’s located in the Museum of Modern Art (MoMA) in New York.